SanjeevaRDodlapati/QeMLflow/.archive/archive/FINAL_STATUS_ASSESSMENT.md

 - ✅ **Features**: All data processing and modeling features working
 - ✅ **Documentation**: Complete guides and examples available

-**ChemML is now a world-class, production-ready machine learning framework for chemistry applications!** 🚀
+**QeMLflow is now a world-class, production-ready machine learning framework for chemistry applications!** 🚀

 ---